Saturday, January 31, 2009

 Nature Print, ©2009 C.J.Peiffer

-6. Separate your paper from the plant materials.
-Carefully pull the plants from the paper with tweezers.
+6. Carefully separate your paper from the plant materials.
+Gently pull the plants from the paper with tweezers.
 Start with the stem, if there is one.
 If you have difficulty pealing them from the paper, try getting under a corner of a plant with a toothpick or needle.

 One problem with Queen Ann’s Lace and some other plants, is that little bits of the flowers stick to the ink.
 You may need to lift them from the glass or from your print with tweezers.
-You might need to clean your glass sheets and start over with fresh ink occasionally.
+You might need to clean your glass sheets and start over with fresh ink occasionally or when you want to cchange colors.

 7. Place prints flat on a table with printed sides up or use spring-clip clothes pins to hang them on a line to dry.